exoad/big_double.dart/README.md

 # break_infinity.dart
 ![Tests](https://img.shields.io/github/actions/workflow/status/exoad/break_infinity.dart/test.yml?style=flat-square&label=tests%20status)

 `BigInt` and `double` replacement that can hold up to 1e9e15 for Dart.
+The goal of this library is to focus on speed and memory footprint rather than accuracy especially when the value is very very large leading to traditional approaches like `BigInt` performing horribly.

 Dart port of [Patashu/break_infinity.js](https://github.com/Patashu/break_infinity.js)